Animal Adventure Park April Update: Giraffe ‘Waiting’ Out Storm, Labor ‘Close’

 A post shared by Animal Adventure Park (@animaladventurepark) on

-Animal Adventure Park had a few camera signal glitches throughout Tuesday’s snowstorm but the live feed managed to stay up for most of the day.
+Animal Adventure Park had a few camera signal glitches throughout Tuesday’s snowstorm, but the live feed managed to stay up for most of the day.
 As you can imagine, the zoo has been inundated with messages and emails about their internet sensation.
 Because of this, Animal Adventure Park has made it clear that they won’t be responding as quickly to “nonessential emails and inquiries.”

 “During this busy time, updates will be kept short and nonessential emails and inquiries will be addressed when appropriate.”

-It is clear that the zoo is focused on their pregnant giraffe and they are doing everything they can to make sure that she’s healthy and progressing in the right direction.
+It is clear that the zoo is focused on their pregnant giraffe, and they are doing everything they can to make sure that she’s healthy and progressing in the right direction.
 Meanwhile, fans have been posting several messages of gratitude to zoo employees on YouTube, Instagram, and Facebook.

 As Animal Adventure Park has mentioned, April is a “pro” as she has done this three times in the past.
 She is doing her thing and will give birth when the time is right.
 Her actual due date is unknown.